CDL Truck Driver Training

 * Additional Information

-The $600 registration fee paid to Sandhills Community College includes student insurance,
+The $600 registration fee paid to Sandhills Community College includes student insurance, textbooks, and DOT drug testing.

-requirements by the end of Week 2 will result in dismissal from the program.
+Failure to meet prerequisite requirements prior to registration or complete testing requirements by the end of Week 2 will result in dismissal from the program.

 Prerequisites